2 December 2006

 “Molly quiet, you’ll wake Daddy!” she scolded.
 Her barks turn to constant growls, a warning to the intruder in her home.
 Abby knelt down partially restraining her trusty pet.
 “It’s okay Molly, this is Brad.
 He’s my boyfriend now and you’re going to be seeing him a lot in the future,” she told her as she continued to growl.

-Molly’s small cottony appearance seemed harmless enough but her snarl revealing her fangs able to inflict a painful bite to anyone who threatens her family.
+Molly’s small cottony appearance seemed harmless enough but her snarl revealing her fangs able to inflict a painful bite on anyone who threatens her family.
 She continued to growl at Brad as Abby tried to sooth her, kind eyes that seemed to stare right through him.

 “It appears I have another female to win over,” he joked.
 “Can you bring me her favourite treat?”